-We next needed to decide which style of greenhouse we wanted.
+We next needed to decide which style greenhouse was best for us.
 I spent hours online researching and visited several local greenhouse businesses asking them for advice as to the different styles and why they chose the greenhouse types they had.

 We knew we wanted a kit- something we could put together ourselves- hiring someone to erect the greenhouse would be expensive – approximately $850 or more.
 We considered purchasing a used greenhouse but after calling several people that were selling them, we learned it would be our responsibility to come to their property, remove the greenhouse piece by piece, transport it to our home and try to reassemble it again.
 Being our first greenhouse, this wasn’t a good option for us so we opted to bite the bullet and buy a new greenhouse kit, with instructions.

 I loved the Gothic style and gable roofed greenhouses with the tall peaked ceiling and considered it… but we also had to consider the weather here in New Jersey.
-The winds can get pretty bad and we didn’t want to cement the standing poles into the ground as it would make it a permanent fixture.
-They have their benefits but we didn’t want to take a chance of losing it to the winds we some times get here.
-After much research we decided to go with the Quonset type kit with 3.5′ sidewalls.
+The winds can get pretty strong and we didn’t want to cement the standing poles into the ground as it would make it a permanent fixture.
+They have their benefits but we also didn’t want to take a chance of losing it to a strong wind.
+After a lot of research, we decided to go with the Quonset type kit with 3.5′ sidewalls.

 Again, after doing A LOT of research, I decided to purchase from a Company online called Growers Solution.com , based out of Cookeville, TN.
-Since we had such a great experience with them, I’d like to tell you more about them.
+We had such a great experience with them and I’d like to tell you about it.

 I spoke with Jacob, who was extremely patient with my many phone calls and thousands of questions.
 After talking with him about the type and size greenhouse I thought I might want, he confirmed our selection would be fine for the type of weather we experience here in New Jersey.
 He also gave us tips for setting up and maintaining the greenhouse.

-After six years when I purchased from the greenhouse kit from them, I still order new poly, fans, etc. from them as needed, and I have recommended them to many friends and other Aquaponic friends.
+Even though it’s been many years since I purchased the greenhouse kit from them, I still order new poly, fans, etc. from them as needed, and I have recommended them to many friends and other newbie Aquaponic friends.

-I am comfortable placing a call them with questions I may have; I always get the answers I need and have never had a bad transaction or conversation with them.
-I highly recommend them if you are considering a greenhouse or accessories yourself!
+I am comfortable placing a call to them with questions I may have; I always get the answers I need and have never had a bad transaction or conversation with them.
+I highly recommend them if you are considering a greenhouse or accessories!

 WHEN USING WOOD IN A GREENHOUSE...

 We were so busy trying to beat the approaching cold weather that we put up the wood sides, staining the outside but figured we would stain the inside later.
 BIG MISTAKE.
 “Later” never came.
 Throughout the winter the inside of the greenhouse became like a rain forest- every day.
 We ended up getting a lot of mold in the wood, which was really hard to remove.
-In the Spring we had to scrub the wood walls down with bleach and a mold removing product, let it dry then scrub it down with Peroxide, let it dry and then finally paint the walls with multiple layers to ensure it doesn’t happen again the following winter.
+In the Spring we had to scrub the wood walls down with bleach and a mold removing product, let it dry then scrub it down with Peroxide, let it dry and then finally paint the walls with multiple layers to help protect the wood.